UkoeHB/bevy_girk/USAGE.md

 ### Game App

 - **`GameFactory`** (trait object): Consumes `GameLaunchPack`s to set up game apps, and produces `GameStartReport`s.
+    - Note that the client ids you write in the start report will be used in-game to interact with clients, so they should be mapped to player data correctly.
 - **`GameStartReport`** (data object): Produced by a `GameFactory`, used to orchestrate client setup by the game manager (for multiplayer games this is the host server).
     - Includes auth info for creating `ServerConnectToken`s, which are used by client apps to connect to the game app's `renet` server.
 Start reports include auth info instead of connect tokens so that tokens can be produced on-demand by the host server to support reconnects.
     - **`GameStartInfo`** (data object): Per-client custom data, used for client setup by `ClientFactory`.
 The start data field in this type should deserialize to game-specific initialization details for a client app.